coryhouse/switchboard-with-vite-demo/README.md

-# Switchr
+# Switchr 🎛 ⚛️

-A toolkit for creating custom React DevTools for your project.
+Switchr is toolkit for creating custom DevTools for your React project.

 ## Features